vistaprint/PointyJSSite/site/pointy.gestures.md

 {% endhighlight %}

 The script must me loaded prior to binding to any pointer events of any element on the page.

-pointy.js allows you to attach only to pointer events and let it deal with support all the other types of events.
-You no longer attach to mouse or touch events, only attach to pointer events.

 ## Events